haroldwinslow/hw-blog/posts/the_way.md

 Ambition should be made of sterner stuff.

-### Smith
-It is requisite with the justice of God that men should be judged according to their works; and if their works were good in this life, and the desires of their hearts were good, that they should also, at the last day, be restored unto that which is good.

-And if their works are evil they shall be restored unto them for evil.
-Therefore, all things shall be restored to their proper order, every thing to its natural frame—mortality raised to immortality, corruption to incorruption—raised to endless happiness to inherit the kingdom of God, or to endless misery to inherit the kingdom of the devil, the one on one hand, the other on the other—

-The one raised to happiness according to his desires of happiness, or good according to his desires of good; and the other to evil according to his desires of evil; for as he has desired to do evil all the day long even so shall he have his reward of evil when the night cometh.

-And so it is on the other hand.
-If he has repented of his sins, and desired righteousness until the end of his days, even so he shall be rewarded unto righteousness.

-You will not suffer your children that they go hungry, or naked; neither will you suffer that they transgress the laws of God, and fight and quarrel one with another, and serve the devil, who is the master of sin, or who is the evil spirit which has been spoken of by our fathers, he being an enemy to all righteousness.

-But you will teach them to walk in the ways of truth and soberness; you will teach them to love one another, and to serve one another.

 ### Solomon
 Let your eyes look straight ahead; fix your gaze directly before you.
 Give careful thought to the paths for your feet and be steadfast in all your ways.
 Do not turn to the right or the left; keep your foot from evil.